 The fan coil unit is equipped with a protective device called an anti-frost control which will automatically stop the outdoor unit (while the indoor unit continues to run) if ice accumulates on the indoor unit evaporator coil causing abnormal operating conditions.
 When the accumulated ice has melted, the anti-frost control will restart the outdoor unit.

-The fan coil unit is equipped with primary float switch, and the condensing unit will automatically shut down if the drain pan is full of water (condensate) and not draining.
-The fan coil unit will continue to operate.
-When the water level in the drain pan drops, the system will continue normal operation.
+The fan coil unit is equipped with primary float switch, and the system will automatically shut down if the drain pan is full of water (condensate) and not draining.
+The system requires service.

 PRIOR TO START-UP